singer-io/getting-started/docs/BEST_PRACTICES.md

 In general, any valid JSON Schema is acceptable, and there are use cases that may work best when being more or less strict on validation.
-Targets should handle valid JSON Schemas and provide a best effort to load the data in a reasonable format.
+Targets should handle valid JSON Schemas and provide a best effort approach to load the data in a reasonable format.

 ## Code Quality